jgm/pandoc/doc/lua-filters.md

 Returns:

--   the entries MIME type, or nil if the file was not found.
+-   the entry's MIME type, or nil if the file was not found.
 -   contents of the file, or nil if the file was not found.

 Usage: